Paul Ndiho on Child Soldiers in Africa

 Children may begin participating in conflict from as young as the age of seven.
 Some start as porters (carrying food or ammunition) or messengers, others as spies.
 A rebel commander I interviewed in the Congo in 2000 said, “They’re very good at getting information.
 You can send them across enemy lines and nobody suspects them [because] they’re so young.”
 And as soon as they are strong enough to handle an assault rifle or a semi-automatic weapon (normally at 10 years of age), children are used as soldiers.
 One former child soldier from Uganda stated that: “We spent sleepless nights watching for the enemy.
 My first role was to carry a torch for grown-up rebels.
 Later I was shown how to use hand grenades.
 Barely within a month or so, I was carrying an AK-47 rifle or even a G3.”

-When they are not actively engaged in combat, they can often be seen manning checkpoints; adult soldiers can normally be seen standing a further 15 metres behind the barrier so that if bullets start flying, it is the children who are the first victims.
+When they are not actively engaged in combat, they can often be seen manning checkpoints; adult soldiers can normally be seen standing a further 15 meters behind the barrier so that if bullets start flying, it is the children who are the first victims.
 And in any given conflict when even a few children are involved as soldiers, all children, civilian or combatant, come under suspicion.

 The risks to these girls of sexually transmitted diseases or unwanted pregnancies are enormous.